Jamie Blamire: Early life

 parents Graeme, a conservatory builder and Julie Tinnion.
 He has a younger sister called Gemma.
 He started his rugby career as part of Seaton Rangers RLFC.

-Rugby playing career
+Club career

 Blamire came through the Newcastle Academy to sign a first-team deal, and subsequent extensions.
 In May 2019 he scored a try on his Premiership debut against Gloucester.
 He is seen as an unusually attacking force for his position.

+On 9 May 2025, it was confirmed that Blamire would leave Newcastle to join Premiership rivals Leicester Tigers on a long term deal ahead of the 2025-26 season.